 FICUs with exposure to LIBOR should identify contracts that reference LIBOR and cease from entering into new contracts without fallback language.
 Fallback language refers to contractual provisions that lay out the process through which a replacement rate can be identified if a benchmark (for example, LIBOR) currently referenced by the contract becomes unavailable.
 A credit union’s transition plans should address how management will determine the impact of LIBOR’s discontinuation on its contracts and the steps the credit union will take to modify these contracts prior to LIBOR’s discontinuance.

 Commensurate with their exposure to LIBOR, FICUs should communicate the implications of the LIBOR transition on impacted financial products to their counterparties and members.
-FICUs should comply with requirements of the Truth in Lending Act (opens new window) and other applicable laws and regulations and with the prohibition on engaging in unfair, deceptive, or abusive acts and practices.
+FICUs should comply with requirements of the Truth in Lending Act (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) and other applicable laws and regulations and with the prohibition on engaging in unfair, deceptive, or abusive acts and practices.
 For more information, see the NCUA’s Federal Consumer Financial Protection Guide.

 A credit union should provide its transition plan to the personnel necessary to implement the transition and provide regular status updates to senior management and the board.